-- The key security strength is much higher than regular user passwords and can help to eliminate brute force password-cracking threats; - It is not possible to deduce the private key using the public key.
+- The security strength of a key pair is much higher than that of user passwords.
+A key pair can hinder brute force password-cracking attacks. - It is impossible to deduce the private key even if the public key is maliciously acquired.

-Ease-of-use and convenience: You can log on to the instance remotely through simple configuration in the console and on the local client.
+Ease-of-use: You can log on to the instance remotely through simple configuration in the console and on the local client.
 No password is required for the logon next time.
 If you need to maintain multiple ECS instances in batch, this logon method is recommended.